spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 #### Configuration Changes

-The PXK Kubeadm configuration has been updated to dynamically enable OIDC based on your IDP selection by adding the ``identityProvider`` parameter.
+The PXK Kubeadm configuration is updated to dynamically enable OIDC based on your IDP selection by adding the ``identityProvider`` parameter.
 The IDP you select from options displayed in the **OIDC Identity Provider** options drawer are automatically added to the `identityProvider` parameter.

 <br />